Tap…tap…tap

 The mustela finished tapping on the tablet, then slid it toward her before turning the screen around.

-A balance of five hundred thirty seven dollars flashed to its side with a minus sign.
+A balance of five hundred thirty-seven pesos flashed beside it with a minus sign.
 A moment later, the screen shifted again.

-An opaque bell in the top right of her view flashed a buzzing red, dancing about without stopping. .
-Sierra glanced at it once and it quieted down immediately—the little icon turning yellow and motionless.
+An opaque bell in the upper right of her vision buzzed red, dancing around without pause.
+Sienna glanced at it once, and it quieted immediately—the little icon turning yellow and going still.

-Her feet moved before she even thought about it.
-Another door waited ahead and the moment the metal door shut behind her, this one swung open.
+Her feet moved before she had even thought it through.
+Another door waited ahead, and the moment the metal one shut behind her, this one swung open.
 Her ears perked at the Rat Pack music drifting through the background.

-Sierra walked through the sea of mostly normal looking folk and dropped herself onto a stool at the counter.
+Sienna walked through the sea of mostly normal-looking people and dropped herself onto a stool at the counter.

-She let her weary feet rest, plopping her bag between her legs and idly soaking in the warmth of the room for a while.
+She let her weary feet rest, plopping her bag between her legs and idly soaking in the warmth of the room for a minute.

-The music settled into her bones, soothing her spirit as her head dipped in slow tired bobs.
-Her body tried to steal rest wherever it could—if she were home, she would've slept through the entire day and worked through the night without complaint.
+The music settled into her bones, soothing her spirit as her head dipped in slow, tired bobs.
+Her body tried to steal rest wherever it could—if she had been home, she would have slept through the whole day and worked through the night without complaint.

 clnk—!

-Her eyes instantly darted up, staring straight into the bartenders own—an empty glass cup sat between them, catching the dim light above in its clear surface.
+Her eyes darted up at once, locking straight onto the bartender's.
+An empty glass sat between them, catching the dim light above in its clear surface.

-The man behind it had a pleasant face, his short coelhinho ears standing neatly at attention before placing his palm on the counter.
+The man behind it had a pleasant face, his short Coelhinho ears standing neatly at attention as he rested a palm on the counter.

 "What can I get started for you?"

-Sierra's mind churned for a moment before her brain finally spat out an answer and at the same time, pushing herself upright from the counter.
+Sienna's mind churned for a moment before her brain finally spat out an answer, at the same time, pushing herself upright from the counter.

 "Anything that'll keep me awake."
 She paused.
 "Whatever you've got."